Our ‘Intermediate Star’ program is designed for skaters who wish to continue to develop their skating skills.

 Skills are a combination of fundamental skating movements, executed on a pattern and skated solo.
 The basic components of all disciplines of figure skating are incorporated into the program.
 The movements are derived from compulsory figures, free skating and ice dance.
 The objective of the Skills program is mastery of the basic fundamentals of skating – edge quality, control, power and speed.

 The Dance assessment program teaches timing, musicality, rhythm interpretation, structure as well as basic skating skills such as edges, flow, control and unison.

-The dances in the STARSkate Program can be tried in any order but a candidate must pass the required number of dances in a dance assessment before proceeding to the next level.
+The dances in the StarSkate Program can be worked on in any order but a candidate must pass the required number of dances in a dance assessment before proceeding to the next level.

 Freeskate consists of the execution of jumps, spins, footwork, field movements and stroking, either in isolation or performed in sequence to music.

-Each assessment consists of 2 parts – Elements in Isolation and a Free Program except for the Gold.
-The Gold assessment is a program only.
+Each assessment consists of 2 parts – Elements in Isolation and a Free Skate Program.

 The focus of the Artistic discipline is the development of program components, musical movement and creativity.
 Artistic combines skating aspects such as turns, edges and field moves, with creative spins and the ability to project emotion and artistry.
 The aspects developed through Artistic assessments benefit every discipline in skating.